 Hypotheses

 In Part II, we focused on the correlations between auditory sensitivity and vocal emotion recognition.
-The aim here was to see if the patterns found in 14 14 would replicate.
+The aim here was to see if the patterns found in Nussbaum et al. 2024 14 14 would replicate.
 Therefore, we formulated the following predictions:

 Correlations with the PROMS